Kakifrucht/HalfminerSystem/README.md

     - Ring players to get their attention (ring)
     - Edit skillelo of player (updateskill)
     - Remove a players /home block (rmhomeblock)
+    - List all currently by antixray watched players (xraybypass)
-    - Exempt a player from AntiXRay (xraybypass)
+      - Exempt a player from AntiXRay
   - /hmstore
     - Edit HalfminerSystem storage
     - Set, get and delete variables